ubeda/DIRACDocs/source/DeveloperGuide/AddingNewComponents/DevelopingAgents/index.rst

 The Agent name is SimplestAgent.
 The ''initialize'' method is called once when the Agent is created.
-Here one can put creation and initialization of the global variables if necessary.
+Here one can put creation and initialization of the global variables if necessary. **Please not that the __init__ method cannot be used when developing an Agent.
+It is used to intialize the module before it can be used**

 One can define initialize() method with no arguments although this is not necessary.
 The details of the caller can be obtained using the "getRemoteCredentials()" method